heathsc/gemBS-rs/README.md

     4.0.2 Move to versions 1.12 of htslib/samtools/bcftools
-    4.0.2 Change way we iterate over SAM/BAM/CRAM files to the same way used in samtools view (the old way did not always work with cram files)
+    4.0.2 Change way we iterate over SAM/BAM/CRAM files to the same way used in samtools view (the old way did not always work with cram files) 4.0.3 Fix problem with reading BCF files from older versions of gemBS where the CX format string was null terminated